jon-jacky/Piety/doc/baremachine.md

 far as blinking an LED connected to one of the Pi GPIO pins, but apparently does not support any of the other hardware.

-There is a  port the
+There is a port of the
 [Circuit Python](https://learn.adafruit.com/welcome-to-circuitpython)
 fork of MicroPython to the Pi, decribed [here](https://learn.adafruit.com/circuitpython-on-raspberry-pi-bare-metal-no-os).
 The